 By Joe Wilkes

-During the holidays, we’re thankful to be surrounded by our family and friends and that includes man’s best friend.
 We depend on our dogs for love and companionship, and sometimes, even protection.
 But let’s never forget that protection is a two-way street.
-It’s a big world out there and dogs love to explore—and without the benefit of a cell phone or GPS.
-And even the dogs who are homebodies are at risk.
-Dogs (especially purebreds) may be snatched from their own yard by a dognapper looking to make a quick buck.
+It’s a big world out there and dogs love to explore—and without the benefit of a cell phone, or GPS.
+Even the dogs who are homebodies are at risk.
+Dogs—especially purebreds—may be snatched from their own yard by a dognapper looking to make a quick buck.
 Here’s a checklist to make sure your dog doesn’t end up with his picture stapled to a telephone pole.

 The eyes have it

 The easiest and surest way to keep your dog safe is to be able to see where he is at all times.
 And notice we say “see” and not “know.”
 You may think you know your dog is playing in your fenced-in backyard, but if you don’t have an eye on him, he could have run out of a gate that was left open, dug a hole under the fence to freedom, or be stolen by a criminal.
 Likewise, if you’re walking your dog, don’t tie her up to the parking meter outside your favorite store or coffee shop while you run errands.
 Your dog could slip her collar, chew through her leash, or be stolen.
 Better to have the caffeine headache now than the headache and heartache of a missing pet later.